fisherthewol/Dave-BOT/README.md

 # Quickstart
 The following is a quickstart guide to getting the bot running and adding commands.
 ## Starting the bot as is.
 Generate a new app at the discord website, and create a user on it.
 Copy the token and set it as a string inside ```client.run("")```.
+For the reddit function to work, you need to create a reddit app on reddit and create a praw.ini with the details from that.
+See https://praw.readthedocs.io/en/latest/ for more details.
 ## Adding Commands
 Find the main file (currently dave.py), add a
 ```